Welcome to Birch!

-Even though, we have set days for P.E. (currently a Tuesday and a Thursday) these can often change at short notice.
+Even though, we have set days for P.E. (currently a Thursday and Friday) these can often change at short notice.
 Therefore, it is best to leave P.E. kit in school throughout the week and take it home at weekends to be washed.

 Please ensure that all of your child’s clothing is clearly labelled with their name so that items of clothing can always be returned.

 Please ensure that your child brings their book bag with reading books and diaries into school every day.